doersino/sundryautomata/README.md

 # sundryautomata

-*A simple-ish Mastodon/Twitter bot that posts pretty pictures of cellular automata.*
+*A simple-ish Mastodon (formerly Twitter) bot that posts pretty pictures of cellular automata.*

 The 1D cellular automaton generation is based on a [previous project of mine](https://github.com/doersino/cellular-automata-posters/), while the tooting/tweeting and logging part is adapted from [another project of mine](https://github.com/doersino/aerialbot/).
 Everything is a remix.